Table of Contents

 Appium

-Appium is built on Selenium WebDriver (the core component of Selenium) and is designed for testing native mobile apps and web apps on iOS and Android devices.
+Appium is built on Selenium WebDriver (the core component of Selenium) and designed for testing native and web mobile apps on iOS and Android devices.
 Like Selenium, it supports multiple programming languages.

 Conclusion